Web54-HAL/q-airline-backend/README.md

 - **Rate Limiting**
   Protects the API from abuse by limiting requests to 70 requests per second.

+- **Caching for GET endpoints**
+  Caching every GET endpoint with fixed cache lifetime of 300 seconds (Not recommended, some endpoints need shorter cache lifetime to show newest data from database).

 - **Password Encryption**
   Password hasing with [bcrypt](https://github.com/kelektiv/node.bcrypt.js).